BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### Remove blur graphics from Semaj's cloak

 Semaj is one of Sarevok's lieutenants.
-BGTTweaks allows to retrieve his cloak.
+[BGTTweak](http://readme.spellholdstudios.net/BGTTweakReadme.htm) allows to retrieve his cloak.
 It's a fine item, but one of its effects is Blur, which is quite an eyestrain in the long term.
 Save your eyes, install this component.